This post may contain affiliate links. Read my Disclosure.

 Luxury Spa Treatments

 Who needs to be entertained with pirated Hollywood movies dubbed in Thai without English subtitles?
-In luggage-class you’ll enjoy multiple forms of high-quality entertainment.
+With luggage-class, you’ll enjoy multiple forms of high-quality entertainment.

 Like screaming babies.
 Or puking babies.
 Maybe a crazy man who talks to himself.

-Of course if you’re lucky, like me, you’ll be able to experience all three during your 1.5 hour long trip.
+Of course, if you’re lucky, like me, you’ll be able to experience all three during your 2-hour long trip.
 Boredom is never a problem when traveling in luggage-class!

 Are you the type of person who only wants the best?
 Constantly trying to one-up your neighbor?
 Maybe first-class just isn’t as exclusive as it used to be.